-Counseling Services Center, located at Walker Health Center, 315-312-4416.
+Counseling Services Center, 315-312-4416.
 The resources are offered free of charge to registered SUNY Oswego students.

-Walker Health Center, 315-312-4100.
-Testing for STIs and emergency contraception is available at the Walker Health Center.
-The Mandatory Health Fee pays for the health care for registered SUNY Oswego students at the Walker Health Center.
+Health Services, 315-312-4100.
+Testing for STIs and emergency contraception is available at Health Services.
+The Mandatory Health Fee pays for the health care for registered SUNY Oswego students at Health Services.
 Pregnancy and urine tests are free, STD and HIV tests are provided at a reasonable cost.